Timing for Teams: Using Timing as a Team Member

 In this article, you will learn just that — using Timing effectively as a team member.

-Here's a quick 30-second summary of the steps below:
+With that out of the way, here's a quick 30-second summary of the steps below:

 - Make sure Timing is installed and that you are signed into sync.